 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and, together with adequate disclosure controls and procedures, are designed to prevent fraud.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation could cause us to fail to meet our reporting obligations.
 Our management is required to assess the effectiveness of our controls over financial reporting annually.
 Pursuant to Section 404, we are also required to furnish a report by our management on our internal control over financial reporting, including an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
-However, while we were an emerging growth company and a smaller report on internal control over financial report on of revenue, we historically were not required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+However, while we were an emerging growth company and a smaller reporting company with less than \$100.0 million of revenue, we historically were not required to include an attestation report on internal control over financial reporting firm.
 These exemptions no longer apply to us or to this Annual Report on Form 10-K. Any testing by us conducted in connection with Section 404, or any subsequent testing by our independent registered public accounting firm, may reveal deficiencies in our internal controls over financial reporting that are deemed to be material weaknesses or that may require prospective or retroactive changes to our financial statements or identify other areas for further attention or improvement.
-Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our
+Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our ADSs.